 Concerning remarriage, MacArthur wrote

 remarriage is permitted for the faithful partner only when the divorce was on biblical grounds.
 In fact, the purpose for a biblical divorce is to make clear that the faithful partner is free to remarry, but only in the Lord.
+This is in direct opposition to the Bible.
+In Romans 7:1-3, Pauls pivotal point of the law's dominion over man hinges on its lifelong affect, only fully terminated by death.
+The prime example Paul gives is marriage: Know ye not, brethren, (for I speak to them that know the law,) how that the law hath dominion over a man as long as he liveth?
+For the woman which hath an husband is bound by the law to her husband so long as he liveth; but if the husband be dead, she is loosed from the law of her husband.
+So then if, while her husband liveth, she be married to another man, she shall be called an adulteress: but if her husband be dead, she is free from that law; so that she is no adulteress, though she be married to another man.
 In Matthew 19:9b, the Lord Jesus said whoso marrieth her which is put away doth commit adultery.
 In 1Corinthians 7:39, the Apostle Paul wrote the wife is bound by the law as long as her husband liveth.
-No exceptions for divorcees were made.
-For further information, see our paper on this entire topic of divorce and remarriage.
+No exceptions for divorcees were made; and a divorced woman is not considered to be "unmarried".
+For further information, see our paper on the entire topic of divorce and remarriage, covering every verse in the Bible which speaks to these topics.

 DR. JAMES WHITE